Has RFK Resurgence Made Roush the Top Ford Team Again?

-With Chris Buescher’s win Sunday in the Cook Out 400 at Richmond (July 30), the RFK Racing driver solidified his spot in the 2023 playoffs and notched only the third win for Ford this season.
+With Chris Buescher’s win Sunday (July 30) in the Cook Out 400 at Richmond Raceway, the RFK Racing driver solidified his spot in the 2023 playoffs and notched only the third win for Ford this season.
 While the Mustangs have been a step behind all season, they’ve been showing marked improvement in recent weeks, while this race saw seven Fords in the first 11 positions.

 Among those was teammate and owner Brad Keselowski in sixth, who has been knocking on the door for a win in several races this season.
 Have Brad and Buescher finally brought the Roush organization back to being the best Ford team in the Blue Oval camp?
 This week Chase Folsom and Luken Glover state their case in 2-Headed Monster.